rohitghosh1763/IronCloak-AES-256/README.md

-# IronCloak - Your very own password manager
+# IronCloak - Your Very Own Password Manager

 IronCloak is a password management application built using React.
 It allows users to securely store and manage their passwords using the browser's local storage.

 ## Features

 - **Secure Password Storage**: Store passwords securely in your browser's local storage.
 - **Add and Manage Passwords**: Easily add, update, and delete stored passwords.
--   **User-Friendly Interface**: Simple and intuitive design for smooth user experience.
+- **User-Friendly Interface**: Simple and intuitive design for a smooth user experience.
 - **Client-Side Storage**: No external database required; all data is stored locally on the user's device.

 ## Installation